donesday/donesday/README.md

 ## What you need

 * A room full of procrastinators, ideally on a rainy Saturday.
-* A wall to stick tasks onto (with a "TODO" sign on it)
+* A wall to stick tasks to (with a "TODO" sign on it)
 * A bin to throw done tasks into (with a "DONE" sign on it)
 * Some tape to mark 242cm distance from the bin.
 That's where you throw done tasks from.
 * An alarm clock (pomodoro will do, or you can use our digital version - coming soon).
 * One panic hat for every 10 participants.
-Any hat will do, but you need to attach a not to it that says "Let's Panic"
+Any hat will do, but you need to attach a note to it that says "Let's Panic"
 * One leader hat for the participant that at any given moment of time has the most "done" tasks in the bin.
 Any hat will do that says "DonesKing".
 * Beer & Donuts (for the afterparty)